sachiniyer/cheap_portable_k3s/README.md

 This is the tailscale term for machines that advertise themselves as being able to forward your traffic through them.
-I actually use [a rapsberry pi](https://playground.sachiniyer.com) for this purpose.
-I also connect that raspberry pi to my preferred VPN, so that anytime I want a VPN connection, I don't have to use an external application.
-I can also add a VPN connection very quickly to any node just by configuring it to use the exit node.
+I actually use [a rapsberry pi](https://playground.sachiniyer.com) for this purpose. ~~I also connect that raspberry pi to my preferred VPN, so that anytime I want a VPN connection, I don't have to use an external application.
+I can also add a VPN connection very quickly to any node just by configuring it to use the exit node.~~ I put VPNs on the cluster itself so it is a lot easier to choose which ones I want.
+I also am considering putting exit nodes directly on the cluster.

 #### TLS